mahaloz/ike/src/2_operating_systems/introduction.md

 4. The kernel interprets the exact movement then sends the info back to user space
 5. The mouse move is handled in Minecraft.

-You can visualize it like this:
+You can visualize it like this (prepare for 3rd grade drawings):

 ![](./minecraft.jpeg)